rutura/CMakeSeries/Ep034/rooster/README.md

-# rooster
+# Rooster

-This is the rooster project.
+This is the Rooster project.

 # Building and installing